2024 Alaska Electricity Trends Report

 Welcome

-This interactive report summarizes electricity data gathered from federal, state, and utility sources and presented in the form of a web book.
+This report summarizes electricity data gathered from federal, state, and utility sources.
 It provides an overview of electricity capacity, generation, consumption, and price trends from 2011 to 2021.
 A comprehensive report highlighting these trends has not been produced for the state of Alaska since 2013’s Alaska Energy Statistics Report.
+It is available in two formats: as a PDF and as a digital “web book”.

 Please explore the data using the chapter navigation links in the left sidebar and the section navigation links in the right sidebar.